FruitbatM/explore-national-parks-of-japan/testing.md

 ## Tooltips

-Tooltips are added on the Map and Weather section titles and they contain a brief helper text about the feature functionality.
-Tooltips appear when the user hovers over the 'i' icon next to the above mentioned titles.
+Tooltips are added on the 'i' icon located next to the Map and Weather titles and they contain a brief helper text about the feature functionality.
+Tooltips appear when the user hovers over the 'i' icon next to the above-mentioned titles.

 ## Browser Testing